STPAL, Sassafras GOSP Grant Application

 The land acquisition achieves an optimal access point to a County road.
 It has advantageous terrain and past land usage adaptations for the common areas.
 The primary 100-acre acquisition tract includes the remnant of a long-time family home, large garden area, fishing pond, pastureland, and various age mixed hardwood pine forested areas.
 The dilapidated homeplace will be removed but the foundation will be used as the basis for a multi-use pavilion which will be the foundation of the cultural and historic elements.

 Upon final site plan adoption +/- 500 acres of the site will be permanently conserved to remain natural and available for free public recreation usage.
-Upon park competition the balance of the Preserve will be conserved as appropriate.
+Upon park competition, the balance of the Preserve will be conserved as appropriate.
 For example, the parking areas and park structures would be excluded.
-This conservation will in the form of a binding deed restriction and not create any tax related or other financial benefit to any entity.
+This conservation will in the form of a binding deed restriction and not create any tax-related or other financial benefits to any entity.
 The only financial impact is STPAL’s loss of asset value which has a minimum value deduction of $2,000 per acre.